awsdocs/amazon-redshift-developer-guide/doc_source/concurrency-scaling.md

 A query must meet all the following criteria to be a candidate for Concurrency Scaling:
 + The query must be a read\-only query\.
 + The query doesn't reference tables that use an [interleaved sort key](t_Sorting_data.md#t_Sorting_data-interleaved)\.
-+ The query doesn't use Amazon Redshift Spectrum to reference external tables\.
 + The query doesn't reference user\-defined temporary tables\.

 ## Configuring Concurrency Scaling Queues<a name="concurrency-scaling-queues"></a>